 Dr. Samuel N. Dorf has taught in the Department of Music at the University of Dayton since 2010.
 He is an innovative teacher, committed to experiential learning in the musicology classroom and to public musicology for the community.
 He takes his teaching and mentorship responsibilities very seriously.
 As a scholar, performer and ensemble director he believes that the music history classroom should be a space to listen, play, and experiment with familiar and unfamiliar repertoires.
 Dorf has an engaging and energetic teaching style that challenges all students to explore questions of music historiography, performance practice, social justice, and aesthetics.

-He currently serves as the Associate Director of the University Honors Program at the University of Dayton where he directs the Honors Thesis process, runs the Berry Summer Thesis Institute, and the Honors Student Symposium, and advocates for undergraduate research across campus.
+He has previously served as the Acting Executive Director of the University Honors Program at the University of Dayton as well as an Associate Director of the Honors Program where he directed the Honors Thesis process, ran the Berry Summer Thesis Institute, and the Honors Student Symposium, and advocated for undergraduate research across campus.

 He has written about his teaching for the American Musicological Society’s blog, Musicology Now, here.